-- This cycle can be executed in the FUNCTION MODE MILL machining mode. - Cycle 13 is used internally for Cycles 202, 204, and 209.
+- You can execute this cycle in the following operating modes: FUNCTION MODE MILL. - Cycle 13 is used internally for Cycles 202, 204, and 209.
 Please note that, if required, you must program Cycle 13 again in your NC program after one of the machining cycles mentioned above.